zulfikharali650/zulfikharali650/README.md

 **`(Researcher/~Coder/)`**

 I'm a Researcher who is building his way into the AI world, one step at a time.
-I have a list of my publications below (sone are collaborations).
+I have a list of my publications below.

 <p align="left">
   <a href="https://scholar.google.com/citations?hl=en&user=KjH0IUIAAAAJ" target="_blank" rel="noopener">